-If you find that you’re constantly busy and find it difficult to find time blogging, I suggest you read my post on 27 hacks to become an ultra productive blogger!
+If you find that you’re constantly busy and find it difficult to find time to blog, I suggest you read my post on 27 hacks to become an ultra-productive blogger!

 In the last few weeks, I have only published posts that relate to growing blog traffic and increasing engagement.

-- An Easy Guide on Writing a Viral Blog Post
+- An Easy Guide to Writing a Viral Blog Post

 - 10 New Blogger Tips that Every Blogger Must Implement

-- The Ultimate Guide to making a Money Making Blog in 2019
+- The Ultimate Guide to Making a Money Making Blog in 2022

-All these posts are directed towards Beginner Bloggers who want to create a stellar blog in 2019.
+All these posts are directed toward Beginner Bloggers who want to create a stellar blog in 2022.
 And by reinforcing this value with each blog post I write, my message gets stronger and stronger.

 This is extremely important if you want to decrease your bounce rate.

 Know exactly whom you’re writing for and aim for no one else.
-The more narrow and defined your niche is, the better your results.
+The more narrow and defined your blogging niche is the better your results.